rodrigoabreu22/PI_Microsite/microsite/docs/milestones/ms2/use_cases.md

 In this project we aimed for only one of the identified use cases due to our limited resources and tight schedule, but the other ones may be implemented on future work.

 ### Use Case to implement: Anomaly detection and fault prediction
-This use case focuses on detecting abnormal patterns in network behavior, predicting potential failures before they occur, and providing actionable insights to prevent service disruptions.
+This use case focuses on detecting abnormal patterns in network behavior, predicting potential attacks before they occur, and providing actionable insights to prevent service disruptions.

 The system leverages real-time data analytics, machine learning models, and historical network performance trends to identify anomalies and predict faults.